Quality assurance

 We audit the following records:

-- documentary evidence submitted directly to NESA as part of the modules through the teacher’s eTAMS account
+- documentary evidence submitted directly to us as part of HALT modules in the teacher’s eTAMS account

 - HALT Assessors' Module Reports